jorgeramirez/jorgeramirez.me/_posts/2012-12-08-css3-folding-effect.md

 </pre>
 <br>
 The `div.fold-outer` sets up the 3D aspect of the animation and `div.fold-inner` is
-the element that progressively change during the animation.i
+the element that progressively change during the animation.

 ###CSS